Developing A Church Video Camera Operator Job Description

 You will want to make it clear what are the primary qualities that you are looking for in a camera operator.
 Things like faithfulness, being a team player, creativity, ability to learn, taking direction, and many other qualities are essential to list.

 It is best to be upfront about what type of person you are looking for in this position.
 I know the temptation is to list “just breathing” especially if you are working with volunteers, but you will save yourself some headache if you list what you want.

 Camera Operator Job Duties

-Next you will want to explain what the duties of the job are.
+Next, you will want to explain what the duties of the job are.
 Will they be setting up the camera?
 Will they need to adjust the settings for the light and color spectrum?
-Will they need to know how to adjust the tripod?
+Will they need to know how to change the tripod?
 Will there be travel involved in the ministry and will they need a drivers license?

 All of these things will need to be gone over in your job description.
 There is more to this job than just panning the camera back and forth.